E1. Geometric and Spatial Reasoning

 Leave copies of Appendices 2I.1 and 2I.2 in the math centre so that students can create additional mystery shapes and present them to the class.

-Examples of Evaluation Criteria
+Examples of Success Criteria

 The student: